Macdonald Hall: Macdonald Hall staff

-William Sturgeon, aka "The Fish" - The Headmaster.
+William R. Sturgeon, aka "The Fish" - The Headmaster.
 He cares greatly about the students but does not often show it, except to the parents.
 He and his wife live on the school grounds in their own home.
 His nickname comes from the cold, fishy stare he can use on his students.

 Mildred Sturgeon - The headmaster's merciful wife who frequently reminds him to be less strict.
 She is very forgiving of Bruno and Boots and their pranks.

 Mr. Alex (Coach) Flynn - The physical education teacher and coach, and the housemaster in charge on Dormitory 2.

 Mr. Dave Fudge - The housemaster in charge of Dormitory 3.
 He is also in charge of the guidance department, which was eliminated during Mr. Wizzle's tenure at Macdonald Hall.
 He is known for sleeping soundly.

 Mr. Lautrec - The industrial arts teacher.

 James R. (Jim) Snow - The chairman of the Board of Directors of Macdonald Hall.

 Mr. Stratton - The math teacher at Macdonald Hall.

 Mr. Walter C. Wizzle - A modernization expert sent, with his computer, to improve the school's efficiency in "The War With Mr. Wizzle."